jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 Enschede?
 No problem.
 Deventer?
 Did that for seven years, not sure if I want to do that again.
 Apeldoorn?
 Already too far.
  Amsterdam?
 Hell no. Nuremburg or Munich?
 LOL (you'd be surprised how often people contact me about jobs in southern Germany though).

-## Your company is clean
+## Your company's activities do not clash with my ethics

 I will not work for companies:

  * That are active in the defense industry
- * That build surveillance software
+ * That build surveillance software (and yes, "lawful interception" also counts as surveillance.
+Just because the law allows it does not mean it is justified)
  * That have anything to do with the tobacco industry

+ ## Your company is clean

+ A clean kitchen, clean toilets and clean rooms are a must.

  ## Your company uses good hardware